Thanos090/Mirror-New-2/README.md

 <details>
     <summary><b>Click Here For More Details</b></summary>
 ## Search All Drive Function
-  For this Function to Work Edit
+  For this Function to Work Edit..

 ## Open drive_folder edit and delete all those things
 Set your drive_folder file like this..

 - **Format** :
 Teamdrive_Name Folderid Index Url(Without '/')